Our Values and Ethos

 Each year begins with a democratic process where each class can nominate representatives for our school council, Shiremoor Voice.
 As children progress through school, this process becomes more like a real election with candidates preparing their own manifesto to secure a vote.
 All children have opportunity to complete voting slips to elect their Shiremoor Voice representative.
 As children are involved in this process, they are encouraged to see the link with real politics, and to know about the main political parties and how Government works.

 Any pupil or member of staff can bring an item to be placed on the agenda for discussion but the key focus areas are school priorities, supporting charities and school development.
 The Council is also very involved in environmental issues.
+Minutes of the meeting are shared on the website.

 At Shiremoor Primary School, we are very conscious that an important part of our work is to create productive members of a future society.
 To this end, it is really important that children learn about how society operates and the importance of being able to live in a way that does not negatively affect others.